 These results help raise awareness among public and private sector stakeholders, decision-makers and the international community on the necessity of developing airport infrastructure in the country to enhance people’s accessibility to air transport services.

 Rendering air transport services accessible to people from a distance perspective is beneficial in the sense that it provides a country with more exposure to the rest of the world.
 It increases the opportunities for tourism and business development, and improving as a result employment prospects within a country.
 Thus, evaluating air transport based on accessibility expands the range of possible solutions.

 Coming soon: we will measure an airport’s usefulness to a potential user.
 This will depend on the number of locations reachable from that airport, the characteristics of each location, the price of travel to each location, and the convenience of using the airport, among other variables.
-The accessibility application can serve users in many ways, you can access the link for it here.
+The accessibility application can serve users in many ways, you can access the tool here.